splynx/docs/files/en/payment_systems/paystack/paystack.md

 Paystack is a Splynx add-on which allows customers to pay for invoices via the payment gateway - https://paystack.com/.

-The add-on can work with different credit cards and bank accounts, if cards or bank accounts are saved in customer profiles, the add-on allows you to charge all customers using *Direct debit orders*.
+The add-on can work with different credit cards and bank accounts if cards or bank accounts are saved in customer profiles.

-### Add-on installation
+The add-on allows you to charge all customers using *Direct debit orders*.

+## Installation

-The add-on can be installed in two methods, via the CLI or the Web UI of your Splynx server.
+The add-on can be installed in two methods: via the CLI or the Web UI of your Splynx server.

 To install the Paystack add-on via CLI, the following commands can be used: